In this post, you’re going to learn about becoming a homeschooling mom.

 Here it goes…

 Yep.
 I just admitted it.
-Now, don’t get me wrong, homeschooling didn’t just happen but there are some things I wish I knew beforehand.
+Now, don’t get me wrong, homeschooling didn’t just happen, it was an intentional decision but I had some concerns.

 TIPS FOR GETTING STARTED AS A HOMESCHOOLING MOM

 Many parents choose to homeschool their children; in fact, at the time of writing this post, homeschooling is on the rise, especially in minority communities (source).
 This was the case before the pandemic and now the numbers are growing more.

 It can be wonderful to have parents determined to be their child’s primary educators; however, the decision to homeschool should be made thoughtfully and intentionally, especially in the early years.
 According to the CDC, the early years, before the age of eight, is a time of rapid brain development and these years provide a foundation for future learning, health, and success in life (source).